University of Maine at Presque Isle: History

 The college began in 1903 as Aroostook State Normal School which offered a two-year teacher preparation program.
 It has undergone four name changes since then: The Aroostook State Teachers College in 1952; The Aroostook State College in 1965; The Aroostook State College of the University of Maine when it joined the new University of Maine System in 1968; and finally the University of Maine at Presque Isle in 1971.

 UMPI's wind turbine began generating clean energy in late spring 2009 after the university reached an agreement with general contractor Lumus Construction Inc. on a $2 million project to install a 600-kilowatt wind turbine on the campus.
 This agreement established UMPI as the first college or university in the state and one of only a handful in New England to install a midsize wind turbine, according to officials.
 The wind turbine produces about 1 million kilowatt-hours of electricity per year and saves the institution more than $100,000 annually in electricity charges and saves an estimated 572 tons of carbon dioxide from being released into the atmosphere each year.

 In January 2015, officials from the Foundation of the University of Maine at Presque Isle announced their completion of efforts to completely divest from all fossil fuels on campus.
 This effort began in fall 2013 and ended in November 2014.
 UMPI installed a 999 voltage solar panel array on the roof of its major classroom buildings Folsom and Pullen Halls as well as a biomass boiler and heat pump technology inside those buildings.

 Academics

-UMPI currently offers 1 master's degree program, 22 baccalaureate degree programs, 7 associate degrees, 40 minor programs, and 5 certificate programs.
+UMPI currently offers 2 master's degree programs, 22 baccalaureate degree programs, 7 associate degree programs, and 5 certificate programs.

 The institution began using a proficiency-based model for certain programs in 2018.
 It also began allowing students who would otherwise fail a course to re-do material to ensure they pass.

 The college received a $2.25 million grant to add programs in computer science and health administration in 2019.

 Online learning

 UMPI offers self-paced online baccalaureate programs.
 In 2020 UMPI added its first masters program, a Masters in Organizational Leadership.
 UMPI also offers three semester-based online bachelor's degrees.

 UMPI's OpenU program allows learners of all ages to take specific online and on-site course for free if they are not currently enrolled in a degree program.
+In April 2026, The Washington Post featured UMPI's YourPace program in a story about "degree hacking".
+The article reported that "of the nearly 300 students who earned a bachelor’s in the YourPace program in fall 2024, the vast majority finished in less than a year.
+More than 1 in 4 finished their entire degree course load in a single eight-week session, half the length of a traditional academic semester."
+One student, Christie Williams, finished eleven classes in four weeks and a master's degree program in five weeks.